 An alternative is to only annotate method signatures.
-The alternative is quicker but more error-prone, and there is no difference from the point of view of clients, who can only see annotations on public methods and fields.
-When you compile the library, the type-checker will probably issue warnings, but if you supply -Awarns, you don't have to suppress those warnings and the compiler will still produce .class files.
+The alternative is quicker but more error-prone.
+There is no difference from the point of view of clients, who can only see annotations on public methods and fields.
+When you compile the library, the type-checker will probably issue warnings; you can supply -Awarns so that the compiler will still produce .class files.

-30.2 Creating an annotated library
+31.2 Creating an annotated library